 It usually grows in a woodland setting as a densely branching scrub.
 Texas Lantana is also unusual in that the older branches produce spikes.

-The leaves are richly scented, quite rough to the touch, and their sap can cause contact dermatitis.
+The dark green leaves are richly scented and quite rough to the touch, and their sap can cause contact dermatitis.

 Texas Lantana blooms early in the spring until late in the autumn.
 Individual blossoms are tubular in shape and transition into poisonous black berries.